← Back to Blog

 Filling the formula, finding honest proof points, and matching the wording to the role is harder on a blank page than it looks.
 QuickResumeAI builds a summary from your coursework, projects, and any transferable experience, then matches it to the job you are targeting.
 Try QuickResumeAI.

-For more first-job help, see our guides on how to make a resume with no experience and resume summary examples for every situation.
+Once your summary is set, check it against a real posting with the ATS match score tool so the keywords line up.
+For more first-job help, see our guides on how to make a resume with no experience, resume summary examples for every situation, and how to update your resume fast.
 If a layoff created a gap, see how to explain a resume gap from a layoff.

 Frequently Asked Questions